-Health permitting, all Board members are expected to attend our Annual Meeting.
-All directors serving on the Board at the time attended the 2017 Annual Meeting except for Mr. McMorris.
+All Board members are expected to attend our Annual Meeting.
+All directors serving on the Board at the time attended the 2019 Annual Meeting.

 Our Corporate Governance Guidelines provide that independent directors will meet in executive session without the Chief Executive Officer or other management present at each regular Board meeting.
 Braden R. Kelly, the Chairman of the Board, is independent and presides at executive sessions held in accordance with our Corporate Governance Guidelines.